 - Failing to Secure the Home From Further Damage: The insurance company may deny a claim if the property is not adequately maintained after a covered loss.
 For instance, if your home sustains wind damage that results in a roof leak and you do nothing to prevent water from entering, you could lose out on your insurance claim.

 You need not accept a denial letter from your insurer as final.
-At the MIC Firm, we can represent you if your insurance company unfairly denies your claim.
+At My Insurance Case, we can represent you if your insurance company unfairly denies your claim.
 The premiums you paid are meant to ensure that you have coverage when you need it, and our attorneys stand ready to challenge any wrongful denial.

 How Do I Know if My Insurer is Acting in Bad Faith?